-MWA: The SEMC has a history in working with local secondary and post-secondary partners.
+The MWSE Consortium has a history in working with local secondary and post-secondary partners.
 The Career Education Advisory Council (CEAC) will have primary responsibility for coordination of educational services.
 The CEAC membership includes representatives from both secondary and post-secondary institution in our regions.
 Secondary partners have worked with all five One-Stop Centers in the Consortium to develop strong in-school/younger youth programs for both WIA and WIOA.
 Post-Secondary partnerships have been on-going for years, especially around ways to adopt and create training programs to meet the needs of employers.
 Special emphasis in now being placed on apprenticeships and other work-based learning programs.
 The local community colleges in each county have proven to be invaluable partners when it comes to designing programs that meet the in-demand job needs of employers.
 Their involvement on the CEAC, WDB and local youth committees will continue to be important to communicating what is needed.

-As short term training continues to become a key piece of Michigan Works! services, the work with post-secondary training institutions will continue to grow as programs must be efficient, highly structured and targeted to the needs of employers.
-Working with the Workforce Intelligence Network, the SEMC will continue its work on industry councils and grant applications to develop these partnerships and continue working with secondary and post-secondary institutions.
+As short-term training continues to become a key piece of Michigan Works! services, the work with postsecondary training institutions will continue to grow as programs must be efficient, highly structured and targeted to the needs of employers.
+State programs such as Futures for Frontliners & MIReconnect will be instrumental in helping connect communities to degreed programs.
+MWSE has formulated strong relationships with the MiReconnect Navigators within the 5-county region, further ensuring the success of the student by connecting them to valuable resources designed to support their education goals.
+Working with the Workforce Intelligence Network, the MWSE Consortium will continue its work on industry councils and grant applications to develop these partnerships and continue working with secondary and postsecondary institutions.
 Many of these partnerships have been described in the Regional Plan portion of this document.